• Skip to content

 Sleeptalking is when people talk while they’re asleep.

-If your child sleeptalks, they might sound like they’re awake, but they’re talking about events that aren’t happening or talking to someone who’s not in the room.
+If your child talks in their sleep, they might sound like they’re awake, but they’re talking about events that aren’t happening or talking to someone who’s not in the room.
 They might also mumble, shout, sing or laugh in their sleep.

 Your child probably won’t remember sleeptalking because they’re asleep when they do it.
-This means that even if you can get your child into a sleep conversation, your child probably won’t remember it in the morning.
+This means that even if you can get your child into a sleep conversation, they probably won’t remember it in the morning.

 It’s up to you whether you tell your child about the sleeptalking.
-Keep in mind that children and teenagers can sometimes start to worry about falling asleep.
+Keep in mind that your child might start to worry about talking in their sleep, which might make it hard for them to fall asleep.

 Sleeptalking doesn’t harm your child, and often children sleeptalk less as they get older.
 But it can be annoying for anyone who shares a room with your child.
 If it keeps other children awake, it can help to change the sleeping arrangements.